 - using previously provided reports from the APVMA (provided they meet the validity criteria).

-Further information about these options is provided in a separate guideline.
+Further information about these options is provided in a separate guideline - Satisfying the statutory criteria.

 You should provide all data relevant to product efficacy and safety for the particular product and uses, including data for less successful trials.
-Under the Agvet Code, you are obliged to provide any information in your possession that may be adverse to the proposed registration, variation or permit or to an existing product registration or permit.
+Under s160 and s161 of the Agvet Code, you are obliged to provide any information in your possession that may be adverse to the proposed registration, variation or permit or to an existing product registration or permit.

 2.1.
 General guidance on satisfying the efficacy criteria